jonasbee/project-1/README.md

 This comparison is done per row for every column (4 times per row for 4 columns).
 Depending on the arrow key pressed, the starting position and steps change.

-`compareTwoTilesForButtonUp`: This function is to perform the comparison and is called whenever the ArrowKey Up is pressed (the same exists for Down, Left, Right)
+`compareTwoTilesForButtonUp`: This function is to perform the comparison and is called whenever the ArrowKey Up is pressed (the same function exists for Down, Left, Right).
+When the function is called it always compares the tile on the specified startIndex with the next on in that direction, it then recursively calls itself again (with a changed startIndex) until it reached a border.
 ```
 function compareTwoTilesForButtonUp(startIndex) {